lamalab-org/chem-caption/docs/source/usage.rst

 Usage
 =====
-The main idea of chemcaption is to be able to represent molecules in memory, generate molecular fingerprints from these molecules, and store these fingerprints as either tabular data or graph data (i.e., node/edge attributes).
-In addition, we can convert these generated fingerprints as text.
+The main idea of chemcaption is to be able to represent molecules in memory, generate molecular fingerprints from these molecules, and store these fingerprints as tabular data.
+In addition, to enable the (pre)-training of large-language models (LLMs) we can convert these generated fingerprints into text using text templates and metadata provided via the featurizers.

 A basic workflow of how to use *chemcaption* can be seen below: